Painter and Decorator

-Experienced and qualified painters and decorators usually earn
+Experienced and qualified painters and decorators can earn

 Pay for painters and decorators varies depending on skills, experience and their employer.

-- Apprentice painters and decorators may start on the training minimum wage or the adult minimum wage, with their wages increasing as they gain experience and unit standards.
+- Apprentice painters and decorators may start on the training minimum wage or adult minimum wage, with their pay increasing as they gain experience and unit standards.

-Painters and decorators running their own business may earn more than this, but their income will depend on the success of their business.
+Painters and decorators running their own business may earn more, but their income will depend on the success of their business.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)